December 31st

 Meaning of the subhAShita:

 Who is a friend in the end?
 Good deed(s), not people.
-What should be contemplated upon?
+What should be contemplated upon?!
 The Lord's feet, not sorrows.
 What should be desired?
 Un-abound happiness, not indulgences.
 What should be prattled?
 Only the name of Śrī Hari, nothing else.

 Commentary:

 Given the nature of the mind, it constantly keeps churning up thoughts.
 It is its very nature.
 It does not stay still.
-Throughout the waking hours, it jumps from one thought to another, from one town to another, even from one world to another.
+Throughout the waking hours, it jumps from one thought to another, from one town to another, and even from one world to another.
 There is no stopping it.
-(Isn't that why it is said to be faster than the wind but at the same time compared to a monkey too! :).
+Isn't that why it is said to be faster than the wind and as restless as a monkey?!
 Thoughts are the very existence and thriving purposes of the mind.
 In that case, why not feed it something healthy?
 Think of the Lord's lotus feet.
 Contemplate and meditate on His prowess and presence in the very existence of all beings!

 pada vigrahaH: